-- How-to videos - Reference materials, including the Installtion and Service Manual, and mechanical overview

-- · Your system service tag to quickly access your specific hardware configuration and warranty information - · A direct link to Dell to contact technical assistance and sales teams
+- How-to videos - · Reference materials, including the Installtion and Service Manual, and mechanical overview - · Your system service tag to quickly access your specific hardware configuration and warranty information - A direct link to Dell to contact technical assistance and sales teams

-- 1 Go to Dell.com/qrl and navigate to your specific product or - 2 Use your smartphone or tablet to scan the model-specific Quick Resource (QR) code on your system or in the Quick Resource Locator section.
+- 1. Go to www.dell.com/qrl and navigate to your specific product or - 2.
+Use your smartphone or tablet to scan the model-specific Quick Resource (QR) code on your system or in the Quick Resource Locator section.